DIARY - Italy to February 29

 Treasury announces sale of BTP bonds, with relative amounts to be auctioned on Feb.
 13.

-Board meetings on FY results: Banca Generali (preliminary) followed by conference call (1300 GMT), Moncler followed by conference call.
+Board meetings on FY results: Banca Generali (preliminary) followed by conference call (1300 GMT), Moncler followed by conference call, UBI Banca.

 Bank of Italy releases December data on bank lending and domestic government bond holdings at Italy-based banks.